Credit Card Debt Consolidation Methods

 Debt consolidation with Chase can impact your credit score.
 Initially, applying for a new loan may cause a slight dip in your credit score due to the hard inquiry made by Chase.

-However, consolidating multiple debts into one manageable payment can eventually improve your credit score.
+However, consolidating multiple debts into manageable payments can improve your credit score.
 By making timely payments through the consolidation loan, you demonstrate financial responsibility.

 Length of Credit History

 When you consolidate debt with Chase, it may affect the average age of your accounts.
-Closing old accounts after consolidation could shorten your credit history, potentially impacting your credit score negatively.
+Closing old accounts after consolidation could shorten your credit history, potentially negatively impacting your credit score.

 On the other hand, keeping these accounts open and in good standing can positively influence your credit score over time.